CPE-OAuth/servicestage-eclipse-plugin/README.md

 Installation
 ------------

+A pre-built ServiceStage plugin jar can be found under the `servicestage-eclipse-plugin/plugins` folder.
+If you would like to build the plugin from the ServiceStage plugin source code, see [Build](#build) to first build and obtain the plugin jar file.

 At this moment, the plugin must be installed manually.
-See [Build](#build) to first obtain the plugin jar file.
-Once you have the plugin jar, place it in `${ECLIPSE_INSTALLATION}/dropins`.
-For example, if Eclipse is install in `/opt/eclipse` on your system, then place the plugin jar inside `/opt/eclipse/dropins`.
+Once you have the ServiceStage plugin jar, place it in `${ECLIPSE_INSTALLATION}/dropins`.
+For example, if Eclipse is install in `/eclipse` on your system, then place the plugin jar inside `/eclipse/dropins`.
 Then restart Eclipse to pickup the changes.

 Usage
 -----